backdrop-contrib/slick/README.txt

 Be sure to read the project home page for more info before updating your module.

-INSTALLATION:
+INSTALLATION
 --------------------------------------------------------------------------------
 Install the module as usual, more info can be found on: http://drupal.org/documentation/install/modules-themes/modules-7

 The Slick module has several sub-modules:
-- slick_ui, to manage optionsets, can be uninstalled at production.
+- slick_ui, included, to manage optionsets, can be uninstalled at production.
-- slick_fields, supports Image, Media file, and Field collection fields.
+- slick_fields, included, supports Image, Media, and Field collection fields.
 - slick_views, a separate project as of 2015-5-29, > beta1:
   http://dgo.to/slick_views
 - slick_devel, if you want to help testing and developing the Slick.